What is the Bar Pro Bono Unit?

-You cannot afford to pay for the help you need, or get legal assistance elsewhere
+- you cannot afford to pay for the help you need, or get legal assistance elsewhere;

-You cannot obtain public funding
+- you cannot obtain public funding;

-Your case has legal merit
+- your case has legal merit;

-Your case requires the assistance of a barrister
+- your case requires the assistance of a barrister;

-Your case involvesthe law of England and Wales.
+- your case involves the law of England and Wales;

-What the Bar Pro Bono Unit can help with
+What the BPBU can help with

-The Pro Bono Protocol for Legal Work was jointly developed by the Bar Pro Bono Unit and LawWorks (a parallel agency which helps with getting free assistance from a solicitor).
+The Pro Bono Protocol for Legal Work was jointly developed by the BPBU and LawWorks (a parallel agency which helps with getting free assistance from a solicitor).
 The protocol aims to ensure that pro bono assistance, advice and representation is delivered to a high standard and that a barrister undertaking a pro bono case will be of the same expertise and experience as if the case were being paid for.

-Making an application to the Bar Pro Bono Unit
+Making an application to the BPBU

-The Unit has a licence which enables the client to instruct a barrister without a solicitor where one has not been found although in some cases the assistance of a solicitor may be regarded as necessary.
-An applicant will only receive help on a step by step basis where the case is constantly reviewed by the Unit to consider further requests for help in light of any advice or representation already provided.
+The Unit has a licence which enables the client to instruct a barrister without a solicitor, although in some cases the assistance of a solicitor may be necessary.
+An applicant will only receive help on a step by step basis; the case is constantly reviewed by the Unit to consider further requests for help in light of any advice/ representation already provided.

 Where an application is rejected, the Unit gives written reasons which the solicitor or referring agency communicates to the applicant.
 Where an application is accepted, it can be beneficial if the solicitor or referring agency remains involved, at least as a point of contact for the Unit.